nortikin/sverchok/README.md

   - lists of indexed Vectors representing coordinates (Sverchok vectors are zero based)
   - lists of grouped indices to represent edges and polygons.
   - matrices (user-friendly rotation-scale-location transformations)
+  - curves
+  - surfaces
+  - scalar and vector fields
+  - solids

 ### Possibilities
-Comes with more than 150 nodes to help create and manipulate geometry.
+Comes with more than 500 nodes to help create and manipulate geometry.
 Combining these nodes will allow you to:

   - do parametric constructions
   - easily change parameters with sliders and formulas